tristan957/tristan.partin.io/content/blog/personal-site-architecture-v2.md

 was saving no longer paying for an EC2 and Route 53, I would evaluate Plausible's free trial and see what I thought of it.
-With that goal in mind, I setup my trial account to today for free, and am going to see what types of things I can learn about my miniscule amount of readers, and see if it is worth the couple dollars a month for the hosted variant.
+With that goal in mind, I setup my trial account to today for free, and am going to see what types of things I can learn about my minuscule amount of readers, and see if it is worth the couple dollars a month for the hosted variant.
 The service itself is open source, and the code is hosted on GitHub which immediately caught my attention.
 Plausible also isn't an advertising company, so the small amount of data they